datadope-io/datadope-alerta/README.md

 that don't provide this attribute is defined in configuration property `DEFAULT_DEDUPLICATION_TYPE` (default: 'both').
 Possible values for the attribute or configuration are:
 * `both`: original + new deduplication by attribute will be executed.
-* `attribute`: only new dediplication by attribute will be executed.
+* `attribute`: only new deduplication by attribute will be executed.

 For `attribute` deduplication type, alerts with same environment, resource, event and severity will not be deduplicated if attribute `deduplication` has a different value (or not provided).